-2.9 Scattered Occupation after the End of Urkesh as Sacral Center
+2.9 Scattered occupation after the end of Urkesh as sacral center

-In the topmost layers of J3 we found a tannur.
-Three tannurs had been found the previous year in the same topmost layers in J2.
-We consider these to be evidence of what we have been calling "scattered occupation," i.e., a sparsely inhabited settlement, at a time when the sacral use of the great Temple had ended, so that non-sacral uses (such as occasional baking of bread) may have occurred at the very center of what had been the very sacred, and hence inviolable, Temple Terrace.
+In the topmost layers of J3 we have found a tannur, and three more tannurs had been found last year in the same topmost layers in J2.
+We consider them now evidence of what we have been calling scattered occupation, i.e., a sparsely inhabited settlement, at a time when the sacral use of the great Temple has ended, so that non-sacral uses (such as occasional baking of bread) may occur at the very center of what had been the very sacred, and hence inviolable, Temple Terrace.
 In J3, it is clear that the tannur overlays the strata where the wall is still visible and untouched (hence functionally operative), even if greatly reduced in height.